Whether you rent your office space or own the building, office insurance can be tailored to provide your business with

 If you have one employee or more – even volunteers or freelancers working from your office – it’s a legal requirement to have employers’ liability insurance.
 This protects you if an employee has an accident or their property is damaged at work and they’re due compensation.

 The minimum level of cover in the UK is £5 million.

 Do I need professional indemnity insurance for my office?

 This depends on the kind of business you run.
 Professional indemnity insurance covers you if one of your clients loses money because you’ve been negligent in your advice, designs or professional services.
 If you handle client data, intellectual property or offer advice, this kind of cover is a worthwhile consideration.

-Some professional bodies insist that their members have this type of insurance in place, as do some regulators for the businesses they regulate.
+Some professional bodies insist that their members have this type of insurance in place, as do some regulators for certain businesses.